 From 1977 through the early 1980s, a dramatic shift in air cargo transportation took place.
 Forwarders entered the direct air carrier business and an entirely new industry was born – the overnight express business.
 Founded by Federal Express in the 1970s, this new paradigm of freight transportation exploded onto the world market in the 1980s.
 Faced with this changing dynamic, The Air Freight Forwarders Association amended its By-laws to permit membership by direct air carriers (The Flying Tiger Line was the first such airline member) and changed its name to the “Air Freight Association”.

 Gradually, the direct air carrier segment of the industry became dominant in the Association’s activities, both Federal Express and UPS became members, and the name of the Association was again changed – this time to the current Cargo Airline Association.
-Today, the Association has a total of fifteen all-cargo airline members and has expanded Associate Membership to include airports that generate a significant amount of air freight and other industry members with a stake in the air cargo marketplace.
+Today, the Association has five all-cargo airline members and has expanded Associate Membership to include airports that generate a significant amount of air freight and other industry members with a stake in the air cargo marketplace, including Amazon.